-- 4 stalks fresh lemongrass, lower white part chopped into 1-inch chunks, then smashed with knife (Get lemongrass online or at Whole Foods or an Asian market.
-Chop and freeze what you can’t use now.)
+- 4 stalks lemongrass lower white part chopped into 1-inch chunks, then smashed with knife (Get lemongrass online or at Whole Foods or an Asian market.
+Chop and freeze what you can't use now.)

-- 4-5 fresh red bird’s eye chili peppers (to heat preference), smashed with knife
+- 4-5 red bird's eye chili peppers to heat preference, smashed with knife

-- 3 inch chunk of fresh galangal root, sliced (Sub: ginger, but galangal is really what makes the flavor of this dish authentic.)
+- 3-inch chunck galangal root sliced (Sub: ginger, but galangal is really what makes the flavor of this dish authentic.)
 (Get fresh galangal online or at an Asian market.
-Chop up and freeze what you can’t use now.)
+Chop up and freeze what you can't use now.)

-- 8-10 fresh kaffir lime leaves, remove stems and tear and bruise by hand (Sub: zest of one lime, but really won’t be as complex.)
+- 8-10 kaffir lime leaves remove stems and tear and bruise by hand (Sub: zest of one lime, but really won't be as complex.)
 (Get kaffir lime leaves online or at an Asian market; they freeze well.)

-- 2 teaspoons coconut palm sugar (Optional.
-Sub: Rapadura or brown sugar) (where to find coconut sugar online)
+- 2 teaspoons coconut sugar OPTIONAL.
+(Sub: Rapadura or brown sugar)

-- 2 pounds boneless chicken thighs, cut to 1″ pieces (or use meat leftover from making broth or stock)
+- 1-2 pounds boneless chicken thighs cut to 1" pieces (or use meat leftover from making broth or stock)

-- 2 cups sliced mushrooms (button, straw, or oyster)
+- 2 cups mushrooms button, straw, or oyster, sliced

-- 1/4 cup Thai fish sauce (This is an essential, authentic ingredient.
-Get Thai fish sauce online or at Whole Foods or Asian markets.)
+- 1/4 cup Asian fish sauce This is an essential, authentic ingredient.
+Get Thai fish sauce online or at Whole Foods or Asian markets.

-- Sweet red pepper rings, cherry tomato halves, or carrot slices (Optional)
+- 1 handful sweet red pepper rings cherry tomato halves, or carrot slices (OPTIONAL)

-- Dash of chili paste or Sriracha sauce (Optional)
+- 1 dash chili paste or Sriracha sauce (OPTIONAL)

-- Bring to a simmer to infuse the herbs into the broth.
+- Bring to a simmer to infuse the herbs into the broth for about 10-15 minutes, or to taste.
 Do not boil!